Why are Golden Goose sneakers so expensive and where are they on sale?

 To make a unique mark on the fashion scene, founders Alessandro Gallo and Francesca Rinaldo adopted the mantra ‘perfect imperfection’ for their now-iconic sneakers.

-While uniformity and an elevated threshold for quality-control are intrinsic to the luxury fashion space, the flip side is an appreciation for the uniqueness that stems from creation by hand.
+While uniformity and precision are intrinsic to the luxury fashion space, the flip side is an appreciation for the uniqueness that stems from creation by hand.
 That means, just like we all have unique fingerprints, each pair of sneakers that comes out of the Golden Goose factory in Veneto is unique.

 Every season, Golden Goose introduces new styles with new finishes and treatments, all of which relate back to the technical skill of its Italian artisans.
 Then, like a pair of jeans might be pre-distressed, scuffs and small marks are applied to each pair to give them an authentic ‘touched by life’ feel.